Volleyball Defeats Dallas Baptist in Back-and-Forth Thriller

 set ended 25-22 after a 5-2 UT Tyler run while Dallas Baptist took the second set with a similar 5-2 stretch.

-Swoop unsuccessfully tries to direct the drumline during the volleyball team’s victor over Dallas Baptist Oct.
+Swoop unsuccessfully tries to direct the drumline during the volleyball team’s victory over Dallas Baptist Oct.
 5 in the HPC.
 Photo by Brock Bearden.

 “We really just stayed the course of the game,” freshman Drew Bridges said.
 “We tried to control the pace of the game instead of letting DBU take over.
 Every timeout, we have cards that say things like ‘finish,’ ‘play free,’ and ‘battle,’ so those give us a good mindset to have.”